-$^{\star}$ Olga Franca was elected Deputy Chairperson at the meeting of the Supervisory Board held on 30 January 2009.
+$^{^{\}ast}$ Olga Franca was elected Deputy Chairperson at the meeting of the Supervisory Board held on 30 January 2009.

-\\ Orjano Ban in Boris Bradač resigned from the position of Supervisory Board members, employee representatives, on 30 March 2009.
+^{} Orjano Ban in Boris Bradač resigned from the position of Supervisory Board members, employee representatives, on 30 March 2009.
 Both stated personal reasons as the cause of resignation.
 On 8 April 2009 the Workers' Council elected Mladen Jovičič and Stojan Čepar to the position of employee representatives in the Supervisory Board.

 At the 14th General Meeting of Shareholders held on 2 September 2008, Boris Popovič was re-elected for a period of four years.
 The members of the Supervisory Board re-elected him Chairman of the Supervisory Board on 22 September 2008.
 The Workers' Council on 30 June 2008 elected three new employee representatives.
-The four-year term of office of Orjano Ban, Boris Bradač and Nebojša Topič, members of the Supervisory Board, commenced on 27 July 2008, the day following the expiry of the term of office of the previous employee representatives Tatjana Jazbec, Robert Jerman and Alverino Pavletič.
-On 24 December 2008, the President of the Management Board
+The four-year term of office of Orjano Ban, Boris Bradač and Nebojša Topič, members of the Supervisory Board, commenced on 27 July 2008, the day following the expiry of the term of office of the previous employee representatives Tatiana Jazbec.
+Robert Jerman and Alverino Pavletič.
 On 24 December 2008, the President of the Management Board and the Chairman of the Supervisory Board accepted the resignation of a Supervisory Board member, Marjan Bezjak, who had until that time occupied the position of Deputy Chairman of the Supervisory Board.
 He resigned as he was elected a member of the National Assembly.